kartikey2807/Pneumonia_detection/README.md

 ### Definition
 An infection in one or both lungs, caused by bacteria, virus or fungi.
 It involves inflammation of alveoli and causes difficulty in breathing.
 With Pneumonia, air sacs will fluid or pus.
 The disease can be life threatening, particularly to infants and people above 65 years of age.

-### Symptoms
-Symptoms can be,
-1. Cough
-2. Fever, sweating and chills
-3. Shallow breathing
-4. Chest pain

-### Cause
-Causes for Pneumonia are,
-1. Bacteria - **Streptococcus pneumoniae**
-2. Influenza
-3. SARS-CoV2 (virus that cause Covid-19)

-### Risk Factors
-1. Conditions that weaken the immune system.
-Eg. AIDS
-2. **Chronic Obstructive Pulmonary Disease** (COPD)
-3. Diabetes
-4. Old Age
-5. Lack of proper Nutrition

-### How to determine via Chest X-rays
-When interpreting the x-ray, the radiologist will look for white spots in the lungs (called infiltrates) that identify pneumonia.

 # DATASET

 #### Structure